-Advanced research in AI capabilities allows it to understand concepts, recognize patterns, and decipher meaning that helps establish a more nuanced relationship between machines and knowledge workers.
+Advanced research in AI capabilities allows it to understand concepts, recognize patterns, and decipher meaning to establish a more nuanced relationship between machines and knowledge workers.
 AI collects information, separates business-critical data, explores industry-specific uses, and finetunes it accordingly.
 Today, AI has reached a stage where it is more adept at understanding what we want.
 Its capability to mimic human intelligence is redesigning knowledge-work processes and jobs.
 According to a survey, 60% think that their current jobs are becoming outdated.
 And 70% believe that they need training and reskilling to learn how to collaborate with AI.
 Businesses must reimagine their web apps and upgrade their ERP systems.
 Here are a few points that explain why companies should leverage knowledge work through AI:

 1) Let humans instruct AI